zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## Preface

-<p align="justify">The existing solutions [3,4,5] are to complex for my personal needs.
-This is a version with just buttons of a predefined set of aspect ratios.
-They cover the most common aspect ratios used.</p>
+<p align="justify">The existing solutions [3,4,5] were much to complex for my personal needs.
+I have therefore decided to use this case to programme an <i>Extension</i> for learning purposes.
+The result of my first efforts can be found here.
+The presented version does nothing else, than adding a panel with predefined aspect ratios to the web UI.
+The predefined aspect ratios cover the most common aspect ratios used.</p>

 ## Selector Buttons for Predefined Aspect Ratios